Eric-Chung-0511/Learning-Record/Data Science Projects/Credit Score Classification/README.md

   - **Variance Inflation Factor (VIF)**: Further evaluated features using VIF to ensure minimal multicollinearity, thus improving the reliability of the regression coefficients.

   - **Multicollinearity**: Multicollinearity occurs when two or more predictor variables in a statistical model are highly correlated, meaning that one can be linearly predicted from the others with a substantial degree of accuracy.
 This can lead to problems in estimating the coefficients of the model, as it becomes difficult to determine the individual effect of each predictor.
-Avoiding multicollinearity is crucial because it can inflate the variance of the coefficient estimates and make the model unstable and difficult to interpret.
+Avoiding multicollinearity is crucial because it can inflate the variance of the coefficient estimates and make the model unstable and difficult to interpret.**Essentially, multicollinearity means that the affected variables do not provide independent information and can be predicted by each other, leading to redundancy in the model.**

 * **Feature Scaling with StandardScaler**: Normalized features to ensure equal contribution.